Yes, a solar pergola can absolutely be worth it, if you want to generate clean energy and upgrade your outdoor space at the same time.

 If you’re looking for a solution that brings together clean energy, outdoor comfort, and long-term value, a solar pergola is definitely worth considering.

 Of course, it’s not for everyone.
-But if you have the space, the sunlight, and a long-term mindset, a solar pergola offers a unique mix of function and design that other systems simply can’t match.
+But if you have the space, the sunlight, and a long-term mindset, a solar pergola offers a unique mix of function, aesthetics, and energy performance that other systems simply can’t match.

 And with the right structure—especially one designed to handle solar loads safely and efficiently—you’ll be set up for decades of performance.